Skip to Main Content Jump to Main Content

 Speaking of tours, Gettysburg has enough options to make your head spin.
 Don’t stress.
 If you’re already at the Visitor Center, you’re in the right spot to embark on a Licensed Battlefield Tour.
 All you have to do is choose your method of transportation.

 A classic bus tour takes larger groups on a 2-hour ride through the most legendary locations.
 Car tours are a bit more personalized, giving you the opportunity to ride with a guide in your vehicle.
 This option is ideal for those interested in specific locations or aspects of history.
-And for those who prefer a bit of outdoor action, bicycle tours led by Gettysbike allow you to see the battlefield up close and personal.
+And for those who prefer a bit of outdoor action, bicycle tours led by Gettypeds allow you to see the battlefield up close and personal.

 Be sure to check tour durations before making your decision.
 Most run an average of two hours, but some, like the Historian Bike Tour, last up to seven.